FaroukZidane/Traffic-Sign-Recognition/README.md

 remove PATH_TO_DIR and add your own path of the TFOD API

-**2. Then open up a terminal in the project directory and run the following after reading and applying the instructions below:**
+2. **Then open up a terminal in the project directory and run the following after reading and applying the 	instructions below:****

 ```
 $ workon "VIRTUAL_ENV_NAME"